Hop3 Git Branching Strategy¤

 - Contributors: Fork the repo, create feature branches from

-, and submit Pull Requests back todevel
+devel, and submit Pull Requests back todevel. - Users: Use the

-branch for a reliable installation. - Maintainers: Manage the release cycle by creating
+stablebranch for a reliable installation. - Maintainers: Manage the release cycle by creating

-.
-Urgent production fixes are handled withhotfix
+releasebranches fromdeveland merging them intostableand back intodevel.
+Urgent production fixes are handled withhotfixbranches.